airbnb/chronon/docs/source/authoring_features/GroupBy.md

 Aggregations can also accept list columns as input.
 For example if we want `average` `item_price` from a `user_purchase` source, which contains `item_prices` as a `list` of values in each row - represented by a single credit card transaction.
-Simply put, `GroupBy.aggregations[i].input_column` can refer to a columnname which contains lists as values.
+Simply put, `GroupBy.aggregations[i].input_column` can refer to a column name which contains lists as values.
 In traditional SQL this would require an expensive `explode` command and is supported natively in `Chronon`.

 ## Maps as inputs